David Phelps (musician)

-David Norris Phelps (born October 21, 1969) is an American Christian music vocalist, songwriter, vocal arranger, and producer who is best known for singing tenor in the Gaither Vocal Band.
+David Norris Phelps (born October 21, 1969) is an American Christian music vocalist, songwriter, vocal arranger, and producer who is best known for singing tenor in the Gaither Vocal Band and for his solo career.
 He has also released several solo albums, including four Christmas collections.
 On January 13, 2008, Phelps appeared on Extreme Makeover Home Edition for the Woodhouse family.